 Written in Python, LabelImg is a popular barebones graphical image annotation tool.
 GitHub Stars: 14.7k

-• The simple interface makes it easy to use what makes it a good tool for beginner ML programmers with many well-documented tutorials out there.
+- The simple interface makes it easy to use which makes it a good tool for beginner ML programmers with many well-documented tutorials out there.

 The computer vision platform Viso Suite includes a built-in image annotation environment based on CVAT.
 The entire Suite is cloud-native and accessible via any browser.
 Viso Suite provides an integrated image and video annotation solution for professional teams.